WalterShinsky/hello-world/README.md

 # hello-world
-this is my work-related github instance.
+This is my work-related github instance.
 Non-work GitHub is owned by "WaltShinsky" and tied to my gmail account.
 WLS 07/16/2018